getampt/docs/README.md

 - [Scheduled Tasks](/building-blocks/scheduled-tasks.md)
 - [Params](/building-blocks/params.md)

-For more advanced usage, you can install additional Ampt solutions that can all be used together:
+For more specific use cases, you can install additional Ampt solutions:

 - [@ampt/api](/building-blocks/api.md)
 - [@ampt/data](/building-blocks/data.md)

-If you intend to use an existing web framework with Ampt, such as Express or Remix:
+If you intend to use an existing framework with Ampt, such as Express or Remix, view the following guides below:

 - [Using Express](/building-blocks/http-request-handling.md#expressjs)
 - [Using Connect](/building-blocks/http-request-handling.md#connect)